 - 12 tablespoons unsalted butter cut into pieces

 - 2 cups buttermilk

 - Salt and pepper

 - Add potatoes, 4 tablespoons butter, 1 1/2 cups buttermilk, water, baking soda, and 1 teaspoon salt to Dutch oven or a heavy-bottom pot and stir to combine.
 Bring to boil, cover, and reduce heat to low.
 Simmer, stirring occasionally, until potatoes are nearly tender, 20 to 25 minutes.
 Remove lid and cook, stirring constantly, over medium heat until liquid has nearly evaporated, about 2-3 minutes.

 - Off heat, add remaining butter to pot and mash with potato masher until smooth.
 Using rubber spatula, fold in remaining buttermilk until absorbed and potatoes are creamy.
 Season with salt and pepper.
 Serve.

-See More Everything but the Turkey Posts:
+See More Thanksgiving Posts:

 Succotash was served at the first Thanksgiving and this bacon-filled one should be served at yours, too!

 This is a fun twist on classic stuffing.

 Brussels Sprouts Flatbread with Prosciutto & Goat Cheese.
 A fabulous and easy Thanksgiving appetizer.